nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 This sample is split into the following source files:

 * A :file:`main.c` file to handle initialization.
-* One additional file for handling Bluetooth mesh models, :file:`model_handler.c`.
+* A file for handling mesh models, :file:`model_handler.c`.
+* A :file:`thingy53.c` file, used to handle preinitialization of the :ref:`zephyr:thingy53_nrf5340` board.
+  It is only compiled when the sample is built for the :ref:`zephyr:thingy53_nrf5340` board.

 FEM support
 ===========